Why Should I Subscribe to Destroy Your Safe and Happy Lives?

 As I wrote in my introductory post, “I’ve been working around books for my entire professional life.
 I’ve been a bookseller, a book reviewer, a journalist covering the publishing industry, a digital marketing director, a writer, and an acquiring editor… One of the things I’ve learned over the years is that there’s only so much you can read about writing itself—ultimately, the key to becoming a better writer is just to keep writing.
 But if there’s only so much any of us can say about the craft of writing, there’s also so much to be said about everything around it, whether it’s about the business side of publishing or about the psychological and emotional aspects of the writing life.”
 And that’s what I’m hoping to share with you on a regular basis.

-How can I read a subscriber update?
+How can I read a premium newsletter?

 To quote the folks at Substack: “You can read a subscriber-only update in email, or on the website.
 If you click through from your email you will be automatically logged in.
 If you come to the website separately, you can log in through the Membership page.”